 Notes: Can be formulated for instant, slow release or a combination of energy needs.
 Recovery versions often contain protein for repair.

 - Hydration drinks.
-Aim to optimize fluid levels in the body by including minerals and salts that can be lost during running exercise.
+Aim to optimise fluid levels in the body by including minerals and salts that can be lost during running exercise.
 They often contain a small amount of carbohydrate for instant energy and are most suitable for fluid replacement during exercise.

-- Slow-release energy for long-distance runners.
+- Slow-release energy for endurance.
 The equivalent of a pasta meal in a bottle; slow energy release drinks usually contain maltodextrin, a complex carbohydrate which is released slowly into the bloodstream and can maintain energy levels for a longer period of time during a run.
 Ideal to use before exercising so that energy levels do not dip during training or competition, or to supplement food after exercise.

 - Combination release energy drinks.
 Containing a mixture of both slow and fast-release energy (typically glucose and maltodextrin), they are useful at any time (pre, post or during a run) because they can provide an instant energy hit and follow-on fuel for longer term sustained energy.

 - Recovery drinks.
 Similar to combination release drinks, but also contain protein to aid the cell rebuilding processes that are needed after exercise.
 These drinks can sometimes be mixed with milk to further enhance protein quantities and improve running.